Wet Age-related Macular Degeneration Treatment in Tampa, FL

 Age-related macular degeneration (AMD) refers to specific age-related changes in patients 50 years and older.
 Wet age-related macular degeneration is characterized by the formation of undesirable abnormal new blood vessels underneath the macula.
 These blood vessels have a tendency to leak which decreases the quality of vision.
 Furthermore, if left untreated, these blood vessels may form scar tissue which may lead to a permanent decrease in central vision.

-Treatment for Wet AMD
+Treatment for Wet AMD in Tampa

 Wet Macular Degeneration, or Wet AMD, comes in a spectrum from those who have a driving-level vision upon being diagnosed to others who are legally blind.
 The treatments available improve vision by 1-2 lines and maintain vision during the long term.
 Treatment results vary for each eye.

 The treatments available are treatments, not a cure.
 This means that patients will continue to need treatments for many years.
 Treatments are typically initiated every 4 weeks.
 The eye is monitored for its response to the medication and the time interval between injections is adjusted appropriately.

 All treatments for wet macular degeneration are administered by intravitreal injection.
 An intravitreal injection is a safe in-office procedure in which a medication is injected into the vitreous cavity of the eye.
 This can be performed in a manner that causes minimal discomfort to the patient.
 Intravitreal injections are the only method available for the effective treatment of macular degeneration.